CPPC

 The Claims Prevention and Procedure Council (CPPC) is committed to sharing knowledge and experience with any individual or group associated with the moving and storage industry.
 The CPPC also seeks to strengthen and enhance the established services through viable membership.

-CPPC Spring Workshop Policy
+CPPC Workshop & Convention Policy

-Workshop sites will generally alternate between Chicago, Indianapolis and St. Louis giving the various van lines equal opportunity for attendance at the workshop site.
+The Workshop will be held annually each April commencing on a Friday, ending on Saturday.
+Workshop sites will generally alternate between Chicago, Indianapolis and St. Louis giving the various van lines equal opportunity for attendance at the Workshop site based on availability and need.
 (Other sites may be considered based on interest and practicality.)

 The CPPC director will establish the hotel location as well as accommodations (room blocks, meal plans for the attendees, etc.).